This article is part of a larger series on How to Do Payroll.

 In Arizona, you are able to pay employees via standard payment options.
-These options include by check, cash, pay cards or direct deposit.
+These options include check, cash, pay cards, or direct deposit.
 However, you are not required to pay any employees by check or cash.
 If your company chooses to pay all employees electronically and the employee does not consent to providing direct deposit information, you can provide the employee a pay card.
 The employee must be able to have one free withdrawal for each deposit and all fees must be disclosed to the employee.

 Check out our guide on how to pay employees for more in-depth information.

 Arizona requires that you pay employees twice a month.
 These pay dates cannot be more than 16 days apart which means you are allowed to pay employees semimonthly or biweekly but not monthly.

 Pay Stub Laws